 Grill the chicken for about 7-10 minutes on each side, depending on the thickness.
 Once they reach at least 165°F, they are done.

 Take them off the grill and allow them to rest for 10 minutes before slicing them, while you prepare the salad.

 To Make the Asian Dressing

-Add all of the dressing ingredients into the bowl of a mini chopper.
+Add all of the dressing ingredients to the bowl of a mini chopper or bullet blender.